runstats21/stat-386-projects/_posts/2022-12-8-csb-story.md

 ---
 layout: post
-title:  "The Most Profitable Colleges in the USA"
+title:  "[IN PROGRESS]Come and Stay: College Retention Rates in the USA"
 date:   2022-12-08
 author: Tyler Ward
 description: Using analysis of U.S. college data, this post outlines some factors leading to high earnings for students 10 years after beginning college